 Chicken Meat: I used two chicken thighs in the broth.
 Once the thighs are cooked I removed the skin and bones and added the meat back into the recipe.

 Fresh Vegetables: I used red cabbage, tomatoes, and radishes to top the soup off.
 But don’t feel limited to just these ingredients. thinly sliced bell peppers, regular cabbage, kale, zucchini, and small turnips could be used instead.
 Just slice them thinly so they cook in the residual heat from the broth.

 Fresh Herbs: I used parsley, but you could again use any herb you wish for this soup.
 I think basil or cilantro would really a nice swap.

 How to make Garden Fresh Chicken Soup

 Make the Stock: Heat oil in a large pot add the onions, celery, and carrots.
 Saute for 5 minutes.
 You just want to bring out some of the flavours of the vegetables before adding the rest of the ingredients.
-Once everything is smelling good add the rest of ingredients.
+Once everything is smelling good add the rest of the ingredients.
 Simmer 11/2 hours on the stove-top.

 Prepare Vegetables: well the stock is cooking prep your vegetable toppings.
 Set aside.

-Strain the Broth: Remove the chicken from the pot, set aside and let cool enough to handle.
+Strain the Broth: Remove the chicken from the pot, set it aside and let cool enough to handle.
 Strain the stock and compost the leftover vegetables.